Kindergarten Curriculum

 Unit Study

 The community unit is one example of the nineteen units explored in kindergarten.
 During this time, Kinder Corners is transformed into a working community called Kinder Town.
 Upon arrival at Kinder Town, students receive a daily allowance from a payroll clerk.
 Each day opens with students taking their handmade postcard to the post office where they purchase a stamp and place their card in the mailbox.
 Further, students have different jobs that might exist in a functioning town.
 For example, some students become clerks at the bank, post office, or store.
 In the bank, students practice basic number skills using tens frames.
 In the post office, they learn the process that a postcard goes through to get from the sender to the recipient.
-The consumers may choose to purchase an ice cream cone, pizza, or new pet, or they may decide to tithe and give back part to God.
+Customers may choose to purchase an ice cream cone, pizza, or new pet, or students may decide to tithe and give back part to God.
 While the students receive assistance the first few days, very quickly they run the town with efficiency and grace.

 Because of the practice they receive in Kinder Corners, kindergarten students are able to procure a loan (from the Geneva head of school) and plan their own real school store.
 With this experience, they learn about inventory, merchandise, advertising, contracts, and interest.
 All this culminates in the Kindergarten School Store—an annual tradition all grammar school students look forward to.
 The kindergartners advertise, lay out merchandise, and sell school supplies to the students in both lower and upper school.